alan-turing-institute/rctab-infrastructure/docs/content/deployment.md

 ```

 RCTab uses the Azure Database for PostgreSQL Flexible Server which requires a local certificate file generated from a trusted Certificate Authority (CA) certificate file to connect securely.
-The Flexible Server uses DigiCert Global Root CA (`DigiCertGlobalRootCA.crt.pem`), which you will need to download from [here](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-connect-tls-ssl#applications-that-require-certificate-verification-for-tlsssl-connectivity) and provide the path to as a config variable.
+The Flexible Server uses DigiCert Global Root CA (`DigiCertGlobalRootCA.crt.pem`), which you will need to download so that you can provide the full file path as a config variable.
+You can obtain it:

+- Using the link on [this page](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-connect-tls-ssl#applications-that-require-certificate-verification-for-tlsssl-connectivity).
-You can download the certificate and save it to the current working directory using `wget https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem .`
+- Using `wget` to download it to the current directory with the command `wget https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem .`

 #### Active Directory Server Admin